holyhamster/FindMore/README.md

 - CTRL + Y -- save all panels from the current page
 - CTRL + B -- load saved setup into the page

+## Build and load from source:

+- Clone this github project (with Visual Studio or another git tool)
+- "Npm install" all dependencies
+- Convert Typescript into javascript files with "npm run build" (script located in /FindMore/webpack/webpack.config.js)
+- Go to Chrome extensions page, press "Load unpacked" button and navigate to /FindMore/dist/

 ## Technical info:

-- <a href=https://github.com/holyhamster/FindMore/blob/dev/background.js>Background.js</a> is run as a service worker to listen to hotkey commands, messages from popup and active tab.
+- Background.ts is run as a service worker to listen to hotkey commands, messages from popup and active tab.
-- Individual searches exist within the page's javascript: injected <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/content-main.js>Content-main.js</a> creates new <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/search/search.js>Search</a> instances on command from the service worker.
+- Individual searches exist within the page's javascript: injected Content-main.ts creates new Search.ts instances on command from the service worker.
-- Search creates <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/search/panel.js>UI panel</a> and uses <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/search/domCrawling/domCrawler.js>DomCrawler</a> to comb through the page DOM tree and sends all matches to <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/search/rendering/highlighter.js>Highlighter</a>
+- Search creates a UI panel, uses DomCrawler to comb through the page's DOM tree and sends all matches to Observer.ts
-- UI exists within a <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/search/rootNode.js>closed shadow element</a> to prevent any other script on the page from interfering
+- UI exists within a closed shadow element to prevent any other script on the page from interfering
-- <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/search/rendering/highlighter.js>Highlighter</a> adds html tags with colored background to matches' location
-- Match nodes of the same parent are organized into the same <a href=https://github.com/holyhamster/FindMore/blob/dev/src/js/search/rendering/container.js>container</a> for better performance
-- IntersectionObserver library is used to coordinate different stages of drawing process to minimize reflow calls to the browser.
+- On call from IntersectionObserver, Observer creates HighlightedMatches from Matches in batches, to prevent browser redraws in-between